KubaP/glsl-lsp/docs/spec.md

 - Atomic counters
 - Arrays/opaque arrays limitations
 - Subroutines

+GLSL source strings **must** use the UTF-8 encoding.
+Any characters which are not explicitly allowed are treated as invalid.

 # Types
 Note that the term *composites* refers to any of the vector, matrix, array or struct types.